Wilton, Connecticut: Parks and recreation

-Government and politics
+Government

 Once a Republican bastion, Wilton has become increasingly Democratic in recent years.
 In 2008, Wilton voted for Barack Obama, who became the first Democratic candidate for U.S. President to carry the town since Lyndon B. Johnson in 1964.
 The town flipped back in 2012, voting for Mitt Romney, a former governor of neighboring Massachusetts.
 In 2016, voters in Wilton delivered a 22-point margin of victory to Hillary Clinton, the best performance for a Democratic presidential nominee in the town since Johnson in 1964.
-In 2019, Republicans won the majority of local offices.
+In 2019 and 2021, Republicans won the majority of local offices.
 In 2020, the town gave a 33-point margin to Joe Biden.

-Wilton is a part of the 26th District of the Connecticut Senate.
-Represented by Will Haskell.
-Parts of Wilton are encompassed by the 125th District of the Connecticut House of Representatives.
-Represented by Tom O'Dea.
-Wilton is also apart of the 143rd District.
-Currently represented by Stephanie Thomas..
+Wilton is a part of the 26th Senate District, represented by Ceci Maher.
+Wilton is also a part of the 42nd House District, currently represented by Keith B. Denning.

-Since 2015, Wilton has been led by First Selectwoman Lynne Vanderslice, a Republican serving her second four-year term.
-Her term expires on November 30, 2023.
+Since 2023, Wilton has been led by First Selectwoman Toni Boucher, a Republican serving her first four-year term after running unopposed.
+Boucher has long been involved in area politics, representing the 26th district in the state senate from 2009 to 2019.

 Education

 Public schools

+The school district is the Wilton School District.

-A total of about 4,150 students attend the town's four public schools: two elementary schools, Miller-Driscoll School (Grades Pre-K–2) and Cider Mill School (3–5); one middle school, Middlebrook School (6–8); and one high school, Wilton High School, which has accelerated classes for gifted students, music and visual arts courses, and a resource center.
-The language laboratory teaches six languages: French, German, Spanish, Latin, classical Greek, and American Sign Language.
+A total of about 3,750 students attend the town's four public schools: two elementary schools, Miller-Driscoll School (Grades Pre-K–2) and Cider Mill School (3–5); one middle school, Middlebrook School (6–8); and one high school, Wilton High School.

-The elementary schools have class sizes typically ranging from 18 to 22 and a 19-to-1 student/teacher ratio.

-Middlebrook has interdisciplinary instruction teams in languages and science, mathematics, social studies, computers, art, and gifted student instruction.
-Class sizes range from 20 to 25 with a student/teacher ratio of 13-to-1.